 On the downside of the ledger, catcher Gary Sanchez struck out twice and has now struck out eight times in 16 at bats this spring, or 50 percent of the time.
 No doubt he is not going to see as many fastballs as he did playing for the Yankees in that lineup.

-The other bugaboo for the Twins: Hitting with runners in scoring position.
+The other challenge for the Twins: Hitting with runners in scoring position.
 The Twins were 1-for-9 on Tuesday.

 -In the category of more good news, the Twins have signed right-handed pitcher Chris Archer to a one-year deal worth $3.5 million.
 Over his nine-year career, Archer is 61-81 with a 3.87 ERA.
 However, he has always been known as a strikeout pitcher, fanning 200 or more batters in 2015-2017 when he was with the Tampa Bay Rays.
 He also saw very limited action last season and yet in only 19-plus innings he struck out 21 for a strikeout rate per nine innings of 9.8.